wp-plugins/multisite-language-switcher/readme.txt

 Tags: multisite, language, switcher, international, localization, multilingual Requires at least: 3.0
 Tested up to:  3.2.1
-Stable tag: 0.6
+Stable tag: 0.6.1

-A simple but powerful plugin that will help you to manage the relations of posts, pages, categories and tags in your multisite-multilingual-installation
+A simple but powerful plugin that will help you to manage the relations of posts, pages, categories and tags in your multisite-multilingual-installation.

 == Description ==